DOUCETTE

 Visit The Jerry Doucette Website

 Jerry Doucette came to Vancouver with the band Abernathy Shagnaster.
 He liked the west coast scene and decided to stay.
 At first he played in Alexis Radlin's band, though not on her LP.
-After Radlin decided to move back to her native Windsor, Ontario, Doucette joined up with The Seeds of Time, whom would evolve within months into the Rocket Norton Band.
+After Radlin decided to move, Doucette joined up with The Seeds of Time, whom would evolve within months into the Rocket Norton Band.
 Here he shared the spotlight with Rick Enns.

 The next step was a solo career.
 Mushroom records were so impressed with his demos that he was signed to a multi record deal.
 His first album contained the Canadian smash hit "Mama Let Him Play" and made the album a best seller.
 His second album, "The Douce Is Loose" had a couple of hit singles, but nothing to compare with the first.
 Meanwhile, Mushroom records was falling apart.